EvilOlaf/limnoria-plugins/Jira/README.md

                                          (ex: "(?:(?<=\\s)|^)[A-Z]+-[0-9]+(?:(?=[\\s.?!,])|$) - Capital letters dash numbers")

 supybot.plugins.Jira.channel            = Target channel where the bot should announce newly created issues

+supybot.plugins.Jira.snarfChannel       = Target channel where the bot is allowed to snarf Jira issues

 ```

 ## Usage

 Create a folder named `Jira` in your plugins folder and put the contents there.
 Load the plugin.
-May throw errors at beginning if not configured properl.y
+May throw errors at beginning if not configured properly.